 I bet your life has been touched by diabetes too (more than 29 million Americans have diabetes including 1.25 million children and adults who have type 1 or juvenile diabetes).

 I know you want to DO SOMETHING and it’s easier than you think.
-All you have to do is shop!
+All you need to do is shop for gifts!

 My mom buys Christmas cards and gifts each and every year from the American Diabetes Association Gift of Hope Catalog.
 It’s a small act with BIG returns.